top of page

 Spotlight News in Lab

-Congratulations to our project scientist, Yan Liang, for receiving the 2021 Schulman Award for Outstanding Cardiovascular Research!
+Congratulations to our postdoctoral fellow, Kyohei Fujita, for receiving the 2023 Schulman Award for Outstanding Cardiovascular Research!

 Farah Sheikh